 The beginning of your child’s senior year of high school can be a difficult period of time.
 You have given her lots of room to explore her college options, but it’s time to get realistic about cost.
 What you want to avoid is the heartbreaking scene of your child learning on April 1 that she has just been admitted to the college of her dreams, and you learning moments later that its price is completely out of reach.

-So, if you haven’t begun the dreaded family conversation about what you can afford to pay for college, the time is now.
+So, if you haven’t begun the dreaded family conversation about how much you can afford to pay for college, the time is now.
 But before you can sit down to talk, before you can know which colleges will be affordable and which will not, you will need to create a budget to learn what you are able to pay.
 And just as important, what you are willing to pay.
 This is no time for wishful thinking or magical realism.

 How Much Can Parents Pay for Their Teen’s College Education?

-You have many non-discretionary expenses: mortgage or rent, car payments, insurance, groceries, healthcare costs, retirement contributions, etc. Add these up.
+You have many non-discretionary monthly expenses: mortgage or rent, car payments, insurance, groceries, healthcare costs, retirement contributions, etc. Add these up.
 Then, add up your discretionary expenses: restaurants, entertainment, travel, gifts, etc. Add the two figures together, and subtract it from your after-tax monthly income.
 Hopefully, there’s a surplus.
 Add to this sum the amount you can contribute from savings each month, and you have arrived at a figure available for college costs.

 Suppose after creating your budget you learn that you can contribute $20,000 a year towards your child’s college cost.
 How big a financial aid package will she require?
 If her dream school has a total cost of attendance (COA) of $70,000, then she will need a financial aid award of $50,000.
 But it’s important that you, and your child, understand long before it arrives in the mail what that package will look like.